cartheur/M6x09-I-SBC/README.md

 10.01.2024: Board is completed, cleaned with ethyl alcohol to remove flux and brunished with a brass wheel.
 Final remnants of dust removed by cotton swab.
 11.01.2024: Assembly is planned but not scheduled due to other work needing attention.
 12.01.2024: Cleaning finished but residue from chemical reaction of ethyl alcohol to solder flux seeped into 35% of the socket runs.
 Used the brass wheel to clean.
 This does not appear in the v2 SBC boards.
+13.01.2024: Board awaiting assembly but will firstly organize a memory map indication of the v2 SNC.

 ### References